dehoyostc/agent-communication-protocol/docs/why-now.md

 Agent ecosystems will follow the same dynamic.
 The value of a personal AI agent grows with the number of institutional agents it can interact with on its owner's behalf.
 The value of an organizational agent grows with the number of personal agents it can engage.
 That value is only realized if agents can communicate across organizational boundaries — which requires shared standards that no single organization controls.

 There is a second reason proprietary solutions are insufficient, and it is specific to this problem domain.
-ACP is infrastructure for representing humans.
+CARP is infrastructure for representing humans.
 The entity whose interests the protocol is designed to protect is the person being represented, not the platform doing the representing.
 A protocol owned by the platform that profits from agent interactions has a structural conflict of interest that is difficult to resolve through policy alone.

 An open standard for agent-to-agent communication about humans can be designed with the person's interests as the primary constraint.
 A proprietary feature of a commercial platform will always be subject to the commercial incentives of the platform that owns it.
 This is not a criticism of any particular company.
 It is a structural observation about incentive alignment.